The long-term impact of (un)conditional cash transfers on labour market outcomes in Ecuador: Research design

 \subsection{Data}

-Our analysis leverages data from two different sources.
-The first is the Social Registry database \parencite{socialregistry2023}.
-As explained above, this is a cadastre administered by the Ministry of Economic and Social Inclusion that contains static socioeconomic and demographic information of Ecuadorian households. it allows public institutions to determine the eligibility of beneficiaries of social benefits and achieve appropriate targeting according to the procedure described above.
-In particular, we are able to access the Social Registry 2008/2009 and 2013/2014 waves.
+Our analysis uses data from three sources.
+The first is the Social Registry 2008/2009 \parencite{socialregistry2025}.
+As explained above, this is a cadastre administered by the Ministry of Economic and Social Inclusion that contains static socio-economic and demographic information on Ecuadorian households.
+It enables public institutions to determine eligibility for social benefits and to achieve appropriate targeting according to the procedure described above.

-The Social Registry database includes the Social Registry Index (and the component variables needed for its calculation) that governs receipt of the HDG.
-From August 2009, eligible households were those with fewer than 36.5987 points on the index.
-The Social Registry 2008/2009 index---hereafter, the poverty index---is the forcing variable in our analysis.
-Furthermore, with the aim of exploring potential mechanisms through which the effects of the grant operate, we retrieve information on school enrolment in 2013/2014 for those individuals present in the database in both waves.
-Regrettably, we can recover these details only for a subsample of approximately 40\% of the young people included in our exercise.
-Furthermore, we have access to information on the actual receipt of the HDG in 2010 according to administrative sources.
+The Social Registry database includes the Social Registry Index (and the component variables needed for its calculation) which governs eligibility for the HDG.
+From August 2009 onwards, households were eligible if they scored fewer than 36.5987 points on the index.
+The Social Registry 2008/2009 index---hereafter referred to as the poverty index---is therefore the running variable in our analysis.
+Furthermore, we have access to administrative data on actual HDG receipt in 2010.
+We combine these data with information from the Social Registry 2013/2014 \parencite{socialregistry2025}, which contains children's educational outcomes at that time---specifically, whether each child had completed primary education by the survey date.
+Although this is not a primary outcome, it is relevant for our analysis, as it allows us to explore the potential mechanism through which the HDG operates in the long term.

-We merge these data from the Social Registry with information from the \textcite{socialsecurity2023}, our second data source.
-It provides data on monthly labour income reported to social security until May 2019.
-This administrative register allows us to track the formal labour market performance of individuals in all households included in the Social Registry in 2008/2009.
-We express all earnings values in US\$ at constant 2019 prices using the monthly consumer price index \parencite{inec2023}.
+We merge these data from the Social Registry with information from \textcite{socialsecurity2025}, our third data source, for February 2024.
+It provides data on monthly labour income reported to Social Security.
+This administrative registry allows us to track formal-sector labour market performance in that month for all individuals with a valid identity card number who were included in the Social Registry in 2008/2009.
+Our primary outcome is employment in the formal sector, which has implications beyond earned labour income, such as access to social benefits and services.
+We also analyse formal labour income (unconditional on employment) as a secondary outcome in our sensitivity analysis.

-With these data, we are able to recover the HDG eligibility status of children between 11 and 15 years old in 2008 jointly with their subsequent participation in and labour income from the formal sector upon their reaching 21 years old.
-Our analysis centres on those young people whom we can observe at least six months after their \nth{21} birthday (therefore, we use social security information from between 2013 and 2019) and who lived with families listed in the Social Registry 2008/2009 whose poverty index then was between 30.5 and 42.5 points.